MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 an index or view in Materialize.

 Each dataflow has an operator representing the entire dataflow.
-The address of said operator has only a single slot.
+The address of said operator has only a single entry.
 For the example operator 515 above, you can find the name of the dataflow if you can find the name of the operator whose address is just "dataflow 21."